opencybersecurityalliance/kestrel-lang/README.rst

 #. `Building a Huntbook to Discover Persistent Threats from Scheduled Windows Tasks`_
 #. `Practicing Backward And Forward Tracking Hunts on A Windows Host`_
 #. `Building Your Own Kestrel Analytics and Sharing With the Community`_
+#. `Setting Up The Open Hunting Stack in Hybrid Cloud With Kestrel and SysFlow`_

 Learning/Sharing With the Community
 ===================================